d-kozak/enticing/index-server/SPEC.md

     * names and descriptions of individual indexes
     * names and descriptions of entities and their attributes
 * information about indexed files
-    * name of the index (e.g. WIKI 2017b, something that uniquely identifies the indexed data) - should be unique for each corpus
+    * name of the corpus (e.g. WIKI 2017b, something that uniquely identifies the corpus)
-    * the directory where the indexes are stored
+    * the directory where the indexed data are stored
 *  url of the manager-service (for automatic registration) - \[extension\]

 If no information about indexed files is provided, the server will respond with error messages to all query, document and snippet requests